 It wasn't until two weeks after Lillian's wedding that Annie and Helen's out-of-hand rivalry dissipated.
-But while that came to an end in a back booth at Rock'N Sushi, something else began that night in said booth.
+But while that came to an end in a back booth at Rock'N Sushi, something else began.

-It was seven o'clock when Annie showed up at the "home of rock and sushi".
-She was ten minutes late and had on the same shirt she'd worn the day before, but at least she was there.
+When Annie showed up, she was ten minutes late and had on the same shirt she'd worn the day before, but at least she was there.
 She didn't know it, but when she walked through the door Helen released a breath she hadn't realized she'd been holding.

-Before Annie had the opportunity to aimlessly wander around the restaurant in attempts to locate the other girl, Helen stood up and signaled to the blonde.
+Before Annie had the opportunity to aimlessly wander around the restaurant in attempts to locate the other woman, Helen stood up and signalled to her.

-It was just the two of them because Lil had sent a text to each of them last minute, explaining that she wouldn't be able to make it tonight because of plans with Doug.
-That text made Annie realize that throughout the wedding planning process she should've been worried about Doug taking her place, not Helen.
+Lil had sent a text to each of them last minute, explaining that she wouldn't be able to make it tonight because of plans with Doug, so it was just the two of them.
+That text had made Annie realize that throughout the wedding planning process she should've been worried about Doug taking her place, not Helen.

 Before they knew it, an hour had passed and they'd worked their way through several plates of sushi and multiple conversation topics.
 It was at this time that Annie realized that every time she casually mentioned Perry, Helen's eyes got a little sadder and her attempt at a smile looked watery.
 Basically, she looked eerily similar to the Helen that sat in Annie's car the morning of Lillian's wedding.

 At the sight of this, Annie switched seats so she was next to the teary-eyed woman; their thighs brushing ever so slightly, causing goose bumps to cover Annie's skin.
-A reaction that she couldn't explain.
+She tried to focus solely on Helen, and not the physical reaction she couldn't explain.

 "Helen, what's going on?"
 Annie asks softly, trying to capture the brunette's watery gaze with her own.

-Keeping her eyes on the table, Helen's answer comes a few short moments later, "Perry and I are getting a divorce."
+Keeping her eyes on the table, Helen's answer comes a few short moments later, in a shaky breath, "Perry and I are getting a divorce."

 Annie's reaction isn't exactly the definition of eloquent.
 In fact, it barely even counts as a reaction; "Oh."

-Helen's mumbled statement was right; her house is a hell of a lot closer.
-Because before Annie knows it, she's being escorted into Helen's house and practically dragged up the stairs towards a bedroom.
+Helen's mumbled statement was right, her house is a hell of a lot closer, because before Annie knows it she's being escorted into Helen's house and practically dragged up the stairs.

-The two girls who were once bitter rivals are soon tangled up in each other in the comfort of the nearest bedroom.
+The two women who were once bitter rivals are soon tangled up in each other in the comfort of the nearest bedroom.
 Annie's hands find their way to Helen's hips while her shirt finds its way to the floor.
-Only a matter of seconds later, Helen's hands are tangled in Annie's dirty blonde hair while her skirt also makes the carpet's acquaintance.
+Only a handful of seconds later, Helen's fingers are tangled in Annie's hair while her skirt also makes the carpet's acquaintance.

 The next morning Annie wakes up in an unfamiliar bed with a now-familiar body next to her.
 It's then that she starts to panic.
 How is she going to break this to Rhodes?
 What about her mother?
 And oh, god, Lillian is going to murder them both.
-Or die of happiness.
+Or explode with happiness.
 Annie isn't entirely sure which.